HKF: Hierarchical Kalman Filtering with Online Learned Evolution Priors for Adaptive ECG Denoising: Introduction

 \section{Introduction}

 In the pursuit to halt the increase in healthcare costs and create a sustainable healthcare system, progressively more patients should be monitored outside the hospital environment.
 In recent years, various technologies have emerged for remote and ambulatory monitoring of vital signs, including wearable \ac{ecg} monitoring devices~\cite{Bai2021,Sana2020}.

 The \ac{ecg} reflects the electrical activity of the heart and is considered one of the most important and informative monitoring modalities, which reveals information about cardiac function and possible pathologies.
+More specifically, an \ac{ecg} can play a large part in the clinical detection of diseases, including coronary heart diseases, heart attacks, and arrhythmia that can lead to even more severe conditions, such as stroke~\cite{NHS, NHS_Arrhythmia}. \ac{ecg} signal analysis can also play a crucial part in detecting the asphyxia of a fetus during labor~\cite{amerwahlin2001}.

+The specific shape of the \ac{ecg} waveform is used by medical professionals and cardiologists to diagnose the specific heart condition and, therefore, it is essential that the \ac{ecg} recording is as clean as possible.
+To diagnose the specific condition, or deterioration thereof, of a patient, a medical professional primarily focuses on specific characteristics in the \ac{ecg}.
+These characteristics can differ between applications.
+For instance, in case of myocardial infarction or hypoxia in the fetus, the ST-segment often provides vital information~\cite{amerwahlin2001,NHS_Heart_attack}.
+Monitoring the ST-interval or the occurrence of a negative T-wave amplitude can also be beneficial since these indicate compromised cardiac performance \cite{maclachlan1992fetal, kazmi2011st}.

-Compared with in-hospital monitoring, at-home \ac{ecg} monitoring comes at the expense of signal quality, e.g., electrodes incorporated in garments, that are used for recording, generally provide {noisier} signals and with more artifacts than the adhesive electrodes typically used in the hospital~\cite{Gruetzmann2007}.
-While some of these noises and artifacts can be suppressed by simple filtering, due to the partial overlap of signal and noise bandwidths, such filtering can only help to some extent~\cite{Bailey1990}.
+Compared with in-hospital monitoring, at-home \ac{ecg} monitoring comes at the expense of signal quality, e.g., electrodes incorporated in garments that are used for recording the \ac{ecg} generally provide {noisier} signals, with more artifacts than the adhesive electrodes that are typically used in the hospital~\cite{Gruetzmann2007}.
+Although simple filtering can suppress certain noises and artifacts~\cite{Bailey1990}, its effectiveness is limited for \ac{agn}, due to a partial overlap between the signal and noise bandwidth~\cite{velayudhan2016noise}.
+The challenge of denoising ECG signals corrupted by AGN is the primary focus of this paper.
+In the field of \ac{ecg} denoising, recent literature presents a variety of approaches, ranging from classical signal processing techniques to cutting-edge \acl{dl} methods.
+Model-based techniques are built upon predefined statistical models that capture the intrinsic characteristics of the \ac{ecg} waveform.
+In contrast, non-parametric methods, such as the wavelet transform and \acs{emd}, steer clear of rigid model assumptions.
+They decompose the \ac{ecg} signal into different frequency components or intrinsic mode functions, facilitating the separation of noise.
+On the other end of the spectrum, deep neural network architectures harness vast amounts of data to learn an empirically optimal process for denoising an \ac{ecg} signal~\cite{chatterjee2020review, mir2021ecg, 10.1117/12.2660732, tripathi2021review}.